 Celebrate Earth Day at Columbia Gorge Discovery Center, Saturday, April 22 from 9 a.m. to 3 p.m.

-Take a native plant walk with Barbara Robinson and hear about the restoration project of planting and selective weeding that revived the 54-acre museum grounds.
+Take a native plant walk with expert Barbara Robinson and hear about the restoration project of planting and selective weeding that revived the 54-acre museum grounds.
+Dig right in and get your hands dirty as a volunteer for clean-up projects.

 Kids can enjoy hands-on crafts that will celebrate the earth and teach them to be a good steward of the earth.